usertam/curriculum-vitae/main.typ

   "August 2022",
   "usertam/context-minimals"
 )[
-  After analyzing the dependencies of #ConTeXt LMTX (like #LaTeX, derived from #TeX), we rewrite the installation declaratively in #mono[nix].
+  After analyzing the dependencies of #ConTeXt LMTX (like #LaTeX, derived from #TeX), we rewrite the installation declaratively in `nix`.
 This results in a far more efficient installation that is both reproducible and portable.
 ]

 #gh_item(
   "Android Kernel Development",
-  ["What if you can run #mono[dockerd] on your #mono[aarch64] phone natively?"], "September 2021",
+  ["What if you can run `dockerd` on your `aarch64` phone natively?"], "September 2021",
   "usertam/dumpling-lineage-kernel"
 )[